Quantum Art: Shaping the Future of Ion Trap Quantum Computers

 How Did You Evaluate Your Startup Idea?

-When people talk about applications for quantum computing, this typically boils down to a few powerful algorithms known to efficiently solve factorization, optimization, or machine learning problems.
-So understanding the potential for applications is the easy part.
+When people talk about applications for quantum computing, they typically refer to a few powerful algorithms known to efficiently solve factorization, optimization, or machine learning problems.
+So, understanding the potential for applications is the easy part.

 Instead, it’s more important to ask, “Why me?”
 It’s less about specific applications but about how you get to the state-of-the-art in quantum computing in a relevant timeline.
 You can look at the roadmaps of established companies and, from there, extrapolate where you would need to be in terms of performance in a few years to be relevant.